New York Money Transmitter License and Bitcoin License

 - May be created or obtained by computing or manufacturing effort.

-The regulations generally require a new financial services and money service businesses to obtain a Bitcoin license, “ BitLicense, ” for businesses handling virtual currency or cryptocurrency transactions.
-The State of New York provides the licensure requirements, including the application process and fees.
+New York Bitcoin law regulations generally require new financial services and money service businesses to obtain a Bitcoin license, “ BitLicense, ” for businesses handling virtual currency or cryptocurrency transactions.
+The State of New York Bitcoin Law provides the licensure requirements, including the application process and fees.
 Bitcoin Licensees must also maintain and enforce written compliance policies.
-The regulations also contain provisions on such things as consumer protection, anti-money laundering compliance, and cyber security rules for virtual currency companies.
+New York Bitcoin Law also contain provisions on such things as consumer protection, anti-money laundering compliance, and cyber security rules for virtual currency companies.

 Subject to certain exceptions, anyone engaging in any of the following activities is required to obtain a BitLicense: